harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-configure-a-nodejs-development-environment-on-windows-10.md

 ![Hello World!](/img/cmd_SHOGeflu9a.png "Hello World!")

-## Adding More Versions of NodeJS (optional)
+## Adding More Versions of Node.js (optional)

-As I mentioned earlier, it is common to contribute to multiple NodeJS projects requiring different versions of NodeJS.
-For example, you could choose to write your own project in NodeJS version **13.12.0**, but need to help another developer working on a project using NodeJS **12.16.2**.
+As I mentioned earlier, it is common to contribute to multiple Node.js projects requiring different versions of Node.js.
+For example, you could choose to write your own project in Node.js version **13.12.0**, but need to help another developer working on a project using Node.js **12.16.2**.
 This will help you with that problem.

 To add another version of Node, open Windows Terminal: